ctolon/PythonInterfaceDemo/README.md

 * `Jul 25, 2022` A lot of tests have been done for the CLI written for tableMaker and the necessary refactor and automation tests have been done.
 CLI development for TableMaker is fully completed and Integrated to python script.
 Writing User Manual Documentation in progress.
 * `Jul 26, 2022` Readme completed for `IRunTableMaker.py` and TableReader DQEfficiency workflows CLI based v1 released. processEvTime transaction management refactoring, for pp collisionsi centrality-table o2 task and JSON configs deleting automatized.
 New checker for Run/MC added.
 * `Jul 27, 2022` Fixed a bug for filterpp tiny selection in Tablemaker, AOD File Checker added to TableMaker, readme updated (instructions added), New Critical Transaction Managements Added, For TableMaker process Function, Workflow Decision Tree Added
+* `Jul 28, 2022` Workflows with CLI for TableReader and DQEfficiency Completed.
+Demo versions and Old Version Deleted.
+JSON path's for single workflows updated.
+Mixing Library added for Skimmed processes, runtime errors fixed, writer configs added to CLI, CommandToRun Fixed in TableReader in DQEfficiency, MC Rec Gen Signals fixed for dileptons in DQEfficiency, only-select automation parameter will implemnt for TableReader and DQEfficiency, installation guide for argcomplate added, Instructions and avaiable commands added readme for TableMaker DQ Efficiency